gsileno/minimal-ASP-parser/README.md

 # ASP parser and solver in Python

+simple parser for ASP in Python wrapping clingo solver.

 ## dependencies

-this is to install required software by means of conda:
+by means of conda:
 ```
 conda install -c potassco clingo
 conda install -c conda-forge antlr-python-runtime
 ```

-Otherwise:
+otherwise:
 **clingo** (the ASP solver)
 - download the sources from [https://github.com/potassco/clingo]
 - compile the python library following the instructions